syscl/M3800/README.md

 * [Change Log] (https://github.com/syscl/M3800/blob/M3800/README.md)

+2016-2-12

+- Solve the injected headphone will lose sound problem after a cold boot. (syscl)
+- Sync vbourachot's repo to fix the headphone distortion (credit vbourachot)

 2016-2-5

 - Improve the compatibility of the executive script: This change / improvement allows the script to patch the OS X again while the patches of Dell Precision M3800 (3200 x 1800) will fail due to Graphics kexts fail to load.